 - In a saucepan, bring 1 1/2 cups (360 ml) of water to a boil.
 As soon as it boils, slowly pour the chickpea mixture into the water while stirring constantly.

-- Let simmer on low heat for 5-6 minutes, and make sure to keep whisking frequently.
+- Let simmer on low heat for at least 5-6 minutes, and make sure to keep whisking frequently.
 Pour the mixture into a 6x6-inch mold (or several smaller molds) and let it firm up.
 Optionally, place the mold(s) into your refrigerator, to firm up even more (the longer it sits, the firmer it gets).
 Once the chickpea tofu is firmed up, you can unmold it and use it as you would use regular tofu.
 Enjoy!